Parish Church of St Luke Holmes ChapelCome to Christ, Love to Learn, Learn to Love!

 If you have missed any of our earlier videos, you can find them here.

-9.00am: restricted service of Holy Communion (consecrated bread only received) led by Canon Rob in St Luke’s church.
+9.00am: service of Morning Prayer led by Lee Hardy in St Luke’s church.

-Please note: you must still wear a face covering and comply with the social-distancing and other COVID-19 precautions posted on the notices whilst in the church for any purpose.
+To keep everyone safe, please wear a face covering and comply with the social-distancing and other COVID-19 precautions posted on the notices whilst you are in the church.

-The church will remain open for individual private prayer after the Sunday morning service and also after the Wednesday 10.30am service until around midday.
+The church will remain open for individual private prayer after the Sunday morning service today until around midday

-10.30am : Sunday morning service by Zoom*, led again by our vicar Canon Rob on his Zoom account.*
+10.30am: Sunday morning service by Zoom*, led today by Tim Fryer on his Zoom account.*

 Please join the Zoom session from 10.25am so that the service can start at 10.30am.